HeardLibrary/digital-scholarship/computer/connections-windows.md

 <img src="../images-4-pc/safely-remove.png" style="border:1px solid black">

-In the system tray, select the `Safely Remove Hardware and Eject Media` icon (looks like a little flash drive).
+In the system tray at the lower right of your screen, select the `Safely Remove Hardware and Eject Media` icon (looks like a little flash drive).

 <img src="../images-4-pc/eject-disk.jpg" style="border:1px solid black">